yashinnhl/document-similarity/README.md

 ### Usage

-- Load a pre-trained word2vec model. _Note_: You can use [Google's pre-trained word2vec model](https://bit.ly/w2vgdrive), if you don't have one.
+- Load a pre-trained word2vec model. _Note_: You can use [Google's pre-trained word2vec model](https://bit.ly/w2vgdrive), if you don't have one.In order to avoid memory error, you can use slim version (https://github.com/eyaler/word2vec-slim/blob/master/GoogleNews-vectors-negative300-SLIM.bin.gz) - developed by https://github.com/eyaler.

      ```python
     from gensim.models.keyedvectors import KeyedVectors